 Reentry Vehicle: One Mk 21 RV; one to three Mk 12/12A MIRVs.

 Warhead: One W87 or up to three W78 enriched uranium thermonuclear weapons.

+LGM-35 SENTINEL

-LGM-35 SENTINEL Strategic surface-to-surface ballistic missile
+Strategic surface-to-surface ballistic missile

-Brief: The LGM-35A Sentinel is a developmental three-stage, solidpropellant, silo-based nuclear ICBM designed to replace the Minuteman III as the land-based element of USSTRATCOM's nuclear triad.
+Brief: The LGM-35A Sentinel is a developmental three-stage, solid-propellant, silo-based nuclear ICBM designed to replace the Minuteman III as the landbased element of USSTRATCOM's nuclear triad.
 Nuclear deterrent modernization is the Defense Department's top priority and USAF exhaustively studied further extending the 50-year-old Minuteman III before determining full replacement would be the most cost-effective investment.
 USAF awarded Boeing and Northrop Grumman technology maturation and risk-reduction contracts for a future Ground-Based Strategic Deterrent (GBSD) in 2017.
 Boeing declined to bid on full development in 2019, leaving Northrop Grumman to develop GBSD, which was officially designated LGM-35A Sentinel in April 2022.
 AFGSC plans to modernize and/or replace existing Minuteman III launch control, alert, and C2 facilities at Malmstrom, Minot, and F.E.
 Warren to accommodate Sentinel, which is targeted to reach IOC with nine alert missiles by 2029.
 The overall program will replace the 400 deployed Minuteman IIIs and 450 silos on a one-for-one basis, with the addition of 242 missiles to support developmental testing as well as reliability validation over the life of the program.
 Sentinel will incorporate modular design and open system architecture to ease both maintenance and future modernization.
 The service plans to initially deploy Sentinel with a single thermonuclear warhead aligning it to New START treaty limits, though the ICBM's increased performance could permit a multiple-warhead configuration.
 Sentinel will utilize both the Mk21 reentry vehicle and ICBM fuse, which are already undergoing modernization and replacement for the Minuteman III.
 AFGSC projects the LGM-35A will reach full operational capability by 2036, providing land-based strategic deterrence capability through at least 2075.
-Northrop Grumman conducted the first test firing of the LGM-35A's first stage solid rocket motor at its static-test facility at Promontory, Utah, on March 2, 2023.
-The successful engine test along with wind-tunnel testing completed in February pave the way for a planned test flight in 2024.
+FY24 procurement primarily funds converting Minuteman launch control centers and test facilities, as well as procuring guidance, electronics, propulsion, and test equipment.
+Northrop Grumman conducted the first test firing of the LGM-35A's first stage solid rocket motor at its static-test facility at Promontory, Utah, in 2023 followed by a test of the second stage in a vacuum chamber at Arnold Engineering Development Complex, Tenn., in early 2024.
+The successful engine tests along with wind-tunnel testing completed last year pave the way for a planned test flight in 2024.
+The technical complexity of the project has likely delayed planned IOC by at least a year to early 2030.

-Contractors: Northrop Grumman (prime contractor); Aerojet Rocketdyne (third-stage solid fuel rocket); Bechtel, Clark Construction (launch infrastructure); CAE (training system); Collins Aerospace (training system/ C2); General Dynamics (C2, digital engineering, aerospace equipment); Honeywell (guidance and control); Textron (reentry system); Lockheed Martin (payload support); Kratos, HDT Global (transport systems).
+Contractors: Northrop Grumman (prime contractor); Aerojet Rocketdyne

+(third-stage solid fuel rocket); Bechtel, Clark Construction (launch infrastructure); CAE (training system); Collins Aerospace (training system/ C2); General Dynamics (C2, digital engineering, aerospace equipment); Honeywell (guidance and control); Textron (reentry system); Lockheed Martin (payload support); Kratos, HDT Global (transport systems).

 First Flight: 2024 (planned).

 Delivered: N/A.

 IOC: 2029 (planned).

 Production: 642 (planned).

 Inventory: Zero.